 |016||Jonas Haagstrom||Cytel||28 Sept 2021||Methodologies to address evolution of standard of care over time|

-We will also publish information about any applications that are not approved here, together with information about the reason.
+Information about any applications not approved were to be listed below, together with information about the reason.

 With over 400 applications received, the call for Grand Challenges ICODA pilot projects was subject to a rigorous multi-stage review, involving an international review panel.
-The successful projects all address major research questions relating to COVID-19, which seek to have major impact in both the current and future pandemics, and focus on rapid, innovative secondary analysis of data to produce insights that will have major public benefit.
+The successful projects all addressed major research questions relating to COVID-19, which sought to have major impact in both the current and future pandemics, and focused on rapid, innovative secondary analysis of data to produce insights of major public benefit.